What Small Businesses Miss with Technology

 #2: Failure to get proper documentation from an IT technician when they leave the business

 The business had one individual that worked on their IT systems.
 There were also vendors that came in to do different things, but this one person that worked for the theater was solely responsible for all IT operations.
 He was also the only one that knew specific details about the network and how it was configured.
 So it’s no surprise when I asked if there was documentation, the answer was no. There was nothing that was documented for anyone to come in and look at in the event of a problem or outage.
 So when something breaks its difficult to know where to start and it’s difficult to hunt down the source of the problem.
-A business should always require anyone that works for them to document as much as possible in detail of every aspect of a network, servers, routers, switches, IP addresses, cabling, location of devices and where they’re connected.
+When it comes to small business technology, a business should always require anyone that works for them to document as much as possible in detail of every aspect of a network, servers, routers, switches, IP addresses, cabling, location of devices and where they’re connected.
 Without this it could take days or weeks to resolve an issue or get a business back working after an outage.

 #3: Leaving the operation and management of business technology to IT techs and outside vendors